onebase1/acg_staff_link_3/SUPER_ADMIN_IMPROVEMENT_ROADMAP.md

 ## Conclusion

-**Current State:** ACG StaffLink has a solid foundation with excellent features like ViewSwitcher and CFO Dashboard.
+**Current State:** Agile Care Management has a solid foundation with excellent features like ViewSwitcher and CFO Dashboard.

 **Gap:** Missing critical analytics layer that is standard for multi-tenant SaaS platforms.